jeantessier/advent-of-code-2024/day09/README.md

 here before, it still won't fit anywhere left of here now.

-One quick optimization is to stop looking when the file starts before the first free block, and to stop looking for free space past the file's start.
+One quick optimization is to stop looking when the file starts before the first free block, and to stop looking for free space past where the file starts.
+It is still O(n<sup>2</sup>) but runs in about **1m:40s**.
+But my two attempts to make it happen failed to give the correct checksum with the input data.
+The sample was fine, but something in the real inputs is throwing me off.

+A better solution would be to track sequences of identical blocks.
+This would make finding free space for a file much faster, but would require splitting a sequence of free space into a sequence for a file and a possibly empty sequence of free space whenever we move a file.